Zynh0722/dungeon-world/src/pages/classes/thief.md

 You are a professional.
 When you spout lore or discern realities about criminal activities, take +1.

-You start with these moves:
+**You start with these moves:**
 ### Trap Expert

-When you spend a moment to survey a dangerous area, roll+DEX. • On a 10+, hold 3. • On a 7–9, hold 1.
+When you **spend a moment to survey a dangerous area**, roll+DEX. • On a 10+, hold 3. • On a 7–9, hold 1.
 Spend your hold as you walk through the area to ask these questions:

 - Is there a trap here and if so, what activates it?
 - What does the trap do when activated?